 Turkey, often the staple of family & holiday gatherings the world over, need not be the hassle that the term “turkey dinner” may bring to mind.
 No all-day oven bakes, no risky turkey deep fryers.
 No overcooked cardboard turkey meat.
 Turkey shouldn’t have to be drenched in gravy to be edible.
 Juicy breast meat (yes, believe us, it’s very possible and very easy), crispy skin, and juicy-yet-not-slimy leg and thigh meat.
-With your kettle grill and your Slow ’N Sear you can easily have the most perfect tasting turkey you’ve ever made.
+With your kettle grill and two-zone cooking (the Slow ’N Sear makes it set-it-and-forget-it) you can easily have the most perfect tasting turkey you’ve ever made.
 And you don’t even have to smoke it, but you sure can if you choose to.

 We suggest one of two things:

 1) Practice cooking a turkey now, before your big day or

 2) Practice on a whole chicken if you haven’t already.
 Chickens are relatively inexpensive and oh so delicious when done properly.
 To see our whole chicken technique page, click here.

 To begin with, we’ll refer you to the outdoor cooking encyclopedia that is AmazingRibs.com and let you soak up some ‘knowledge gravy’ on Meathead’s Ultimate Turkey page.
 Here you’ll learn how big of a turkey to select for your dinner, how long and how best to thaw a frozen turkey, how to prep the turkey and salt it, what it means to “spatchcock” and how to do it, what to put on the skin, how to use the drippings to make a gravy, as well as numerous other tips, tricks and ideas.
 Then come back here and we’ll tailor your cook to your kettle and Slow ‘N Sear.